Impact of GST on Sweet MakersAugust 2, 2017

 - Salary structure for a senior-level employee: Here, the employee anyway comes in a higher tax bracket.
 The concern here is not only to maintain a higher take-home salary but also to reduce one’s tax burden.
-Hence, there is a need to add more benefits in the salary structures of employees at senior levels.
+Hence, there is a need to add more benefits to the salary structures of employees at senior levels.

 Tax Impacts of the salary components

 - Fixed Salary is that part of the salary which is fixed and is the basis on which other components of the salary are calculated.